 I was starving…for two essential things.
-Nutrition and a true friend.
-After several years of jungle living, my relentless focus on building the Tailwind Jungle Lodge had seriously compromised my health and my social life (don’t make this mistake, balance is key!).
+Nutrition AND a true friend.
+In 2011, after several years of jungle living, my relentless focus on building the Tailwind Jungle Lodge had compromised my health and my social life (don’t make this mistake, balance is key!).
 Exhausted, I finally hired on some helping hands, learned to delegate, and sought a healthier routine.
 My first stop?
-A new farmer’s market that had just been created in the Sayulita, a nearby surfing community.
+A local farmer’s market that had just been created in nearby Sayulita.

-As I meandered through the colorful market, I gravitated towards on stand that was piled high with radiant organic greens—what delight to find kale after years of enduring iceberg lettuce!
-Beneath the table, a golden retriever wagged her tail happily while a naturally beautiful young woman stood behind the table wearing a charmingly tattered straw hat and a warm smile.
+As I meandered through the colorful market, I found myself at a stand overloaded with radiant organic greens—what a delight to see kale after years of enduring iceberg lettuce on my tacos!
+Beneath the table, a golden retriever wagged her tail happily while a naturally glowing young woman wearing a charmingly tattered straw hat greeted me with a smile.

 “I think I need to know you….”
-I said to her as her pooch held out her paw to shake my hand..
+I said to her golden retriever held out her paw to shake my hand…

 We’ve been the closest of friends ever since.
-Britta’s greens nourish my body as her friendship nourishes my mind and heart.
+Britta’s greens nourish my body while her friendship nourishes my mind and heart.
 Britta is also an inspiring Wildpreneur AND biomimic; she took a raw piece of land, sprouted seeds and flowed with natural rhythms to bring her wild business to life.
-Here’s a little wisdom from Britta in this excerpt from my book, The Wildpreneurs…
+Here’s a bit of wisdom from Britta in this excerpt from my book, The Wildpreneurs…

 A True Biomimic